zahraasalman/KDProject/README.md

 <h5>Choose a country</h5>
 <p>The user can select their desired country from a dropdown menu or type the name of the desired country and select it.
 This dropdown menu is always active and has to be used by the user to get a result.</p>

-<h5>Filter by capital</h5>
+<h5>Filter by cities</h5>
-<p>The user is able to filter by capital, this allows the user to instantly select the capital of their selected city.</p>
+<p>The user is able to filter by cities, this allows the user to pick any of the cities of the country that has been selected.</p>
+<p>In the current version of the application, only the capital is available to the user.</p>

 <h5>The map</h5>
 <p>The map displays the location the user has selected, however, due to technical limitations of the framework this map is not interactable and purely acts as a mean to convey the location to the user and or allow the user to see the area of their desired location.</p>